pgstef/pgstef.github.io/about.md

 Worked for Dalibo between 2017 and 2020: training, support, customer consultancy and as much contribution to the PostgreSQL community as possible.

-Have been contributing to [pgBackRest](https://pgbackrest.org/) during the last years.
+Database Backup Architect at [EDB](https://www.enterprisedb.com) for the following 3 years, mainly focused on contributing to [pgBackRest](https://pgbackrest.org/).